housework-robot/main/S06_robot_side/S06E04_anatomy_wheel_legged_mushibot.md

 #### 2. Battery ADC

-The `BAT_ADC` in the upper-middle schematic refers to the Analog-to-Digital Converter to control the voltage of the power supply.
+The `BAT_ADC` in the right-upper-left schematic diagram refers to the Analog-to-Digital Converter to control the voltage of the power supply.

 Mushibot doesn't have a separated board for the motor PWM drivers.
 Instead, it controls the motors by the master controller board directly.

 #### 3. HDR-M-2.54

-The lower-middle schematic is for HDR-M-2.54, a pin header male connector, with 2.54mm pin spacing.
+The right-lower schematic diagram is for HDR-M-2.54, a pin header male connector, with 2.54mm pin spacing.

 The motors are wired to the HDR-M-2.54 pin connectors, J1 and J3.

-The upper-right schematic is also for HDR-M-2.54, but it is for the motor encoders, which we will discuss in next section.
+The right-upper-right schematic is also for HDR-M-2.54, but it is for the motor encoder's operational amplifier, i.e `Vp` and `Vn`, we will discuss them in next section.

 &nbsp;
 ## 2.2 AS5600-ASOM motor encoder